Saturday, June 4

 During the Graduate Hooding Ceremony on Friday, June 3, as well as during our Commencement ceremony, we will have an ASL translator on stage.

 To welcome all of our guests we are offering translations of the commencement program.
 These will be available at the information desk before and during the ceremony.

 What other events in Providence are taking place Commencement weekend?

 Each of your guests needs a physical ticket to get in, and tickets are free.
 Doors open at 9:30am and seating is available on a first come, first served basis.
 The ceremony begins at 10:30am.

 Please plan on picking up your tickets from Carr House May 31- June 2 between 9 am and 4 pm.
 You must bring your RISD ID.
 Your guests must have physical tickets in order to get into the event.
 The email confirmation will not be accepted at the door in place of actual tickets the day of Commencement, so plan to pick them up in advance and distribute them to your guests.

-Only students who are graduating this spring may fill out ticket requests.
-Please only place one order.
-If you need to adjust your ticket order contact email@example.com.
+If you have questions or need to adjust your ticket order contact email@example.com.